 If you need replacements for all your teeth, your dentist might recommend complete removable dentures.
 However, if you must replace some of your teeth, you may be suitable for a removable partial denture.
 Removable partial dentures consist of replacement teeth attached to a natural-looking pink base.
 Removable partial dentures are comparatively a straightforward option to replace missing teeth, similar to dental implants.
 Removable appliances are clasped into their correct place, ensuring that the artificial teeth are held in the appropriate spots.

-Whether you have lost teeth due to decay, gum disease, or injuries, talk to your dentist about the best options for replacing your missing teeth.
+Whether you have lost teeth due to decay, gum disease, or injuries, talk to our dentist in Mississauga, ON about the best options for replacing your missing teeth.
 The cost varies according to the replacement option and how many teeth you want to have replaced besides the location.
 The treatment options mentioned in this article are effective and, in most cases, will last for years or decades before needing replacements with excellent dental hygiene and care.